vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS_par.tex

 ## Abstract

-This thesis presents a comprehensive empirical study comparing the Muon optimizer against the widely-used Adam optimizer for training Mixture-of-Experts (MoE) transformer models.
-The design philosophy of novel optimizers is analyzed, and systematic ablations are employed to deconstruct their behavior.
-Through systematic hyperparameter optimization spanning 45+ experiments, optimal configurations for both optimizers are identified, revealing fundamental design principles regarding the interplay between learning rates, momentum, and second-order curvature information.
+The Muon optimizer and the popular Adam optimizer for training Mixture-of-Experts (MoE) transformer models are compared empirically in this thesis.
+Novel optimizers' design philosophy is examined, and their behavior is broken down via systematic ablations.
+Optimal configurations for both optimizers are found by methodical hyperparameter optimization across more than 45 tests, which reveals basic design concepts about the interaction between learning rates, momentum, and second-order curvature information.

-Through extensive ablation studies, Muon's optimal configuration is identified to use momentum of 0.9, weight decay of 0.2, and cosine learning rate decay.
-Newton-Schulz iteration analysis reveals that 3 steps provide comparable quality to 5 steps while offering 40% computational savings.
-These results establish Muon as a superior optimizer for MoE transformer training, offering greater robustness and faster convergence.
-Beyond empirical comparison, key design principles are derived, emphasizing the importance of gradient orthogonalization and the distinct scheduling requirements of different optimizer classes.
+Muon's ideal configuration is found to employ momentum of 0.9, weight decay of 0.2, and cosine learning rate decay after extensive ablation investigations.
+According to Newton-Schulz iteration study, three steps yield 40% computational savings while maintaining quality similar to five stages.
+These findings demonstrate Muon's superiority as an optimizer for MoE transformer training, providing quicker convergence and increased robustness.
+Key design concepts are developed beyond empirical comparison, highlighting the significance of gradient orthogonalization and the unique scheduling needs of various optimizer classes.

----

-## Acknowledgments

-I would like to express my sincere gratitude to my advisor [Advisor Name] for their guidance and support throughout this research.
-Special thanks to the developers of the Muon optimizer and the open-source machine learning community for making this research possible.

 ---